Private Number (2014 film): Plot

 Michael Lane, a moderately successful author, experiences writer's block while working on his second novel.
 A recovering alcoholic, he credits his wife, Katherine, with saving him from losing everything.
 He is tempted to return to drinking when the stressors in his life pile on: he does not get along with his next-door neighbor, Mitch; Katherine wants a baby; he has been subject to a series of prank calls; and he is under pressure by everyone to complete his novel.
 He confides to his Alcoholics Anonymous sponsor, Jeff, that he has recently begun experiencing hallucinations again despite his lack of drinking.
 Jeff, a psychologist, suggests that the stress in his life may be to blame.

-The prank calls continue to wake Michael and Katherine at night, and when an apparent intruder trips their alarm, they contact the police.
-Sheriff Stance, who dislikes Michael, dismisses their concerns and insinuates that Michael has begun drinking again.
-As pressures on Michael continue to mount, the main character of his previous novel, an English knight, taunts him, and he experiences grisly hallucinations of murdered people.
-Michael becomes increasingly tempted to return to his drinking, egged on by the knight.
-He only stops himself by looking at a picture of his wife and remembering a pledge to stay sober.
+Michael and Katherine continue to be disturbed by prank calls during the night.
+When an apparent intruder sets off their alarm, they contact the police.
+However, Sheriff Stance, who harbors a dislike for Michael, dismisses their concerns and insinuates that Michael has resumed drinking.
+As the pressures on Michael intensify, he is taunted by the main character of his previous novel, an English knight, and begins to experience gruesome hallucinations of murdered people.
+The knight urges him to return to drinking, but Michael resists by looking at a picture of his wife and recalling his vow to stay sober.

 When friends Mary and Bill are over at their house, their son Mason discovers the Lanes' voicemail and plays back the messages left by the crank callers, who repeated the question, "Remember me?"
 When Mason refuses to stop playing the messages, Michael strikes him and becomes entranced by the voicemail, from which he claims to hear secret messages when played in reverse.
 When Bill and Mary confront him, he initially ignores them while translating the messages, then beats up Bill.
 Distressed, Katherine tells him to seek professional help.
 After seeing further hallucinations that night, Michael finally drinks an entire bottle of whiskey.
 When Katherine finds out, she tells him that she is leaving him.
 Michael insists that they are being haunted and that he needs her help.